FreeCAD/FreeCAD-Telemetry/README.md

 ## Requesting removal of data

-In the Telemetry Addon preferences your UUID is displayed.
-To request that your data be removed from our telemetry collection, click the button next to it to engage an automated process, or send a removal request with that UUID to telemetry@freecad.org.
+To request that your data be removed from our telemetry collection, click the button in the Telemetry preferences page to engage an automated process, or send a removal request with your UUID (found in the FreeCAD Tools menu, under "Edit parameters" -- look for `BaseApp/Preferences/Mod/Telemetry/PostHogUUID`) to [telemetry@freecad.org](mailto:telemetry@freecad.org).
 This will not affect your use of FreeCAD in any way, nor cancel any other online accounts you may have: those accounts are not tied in any way to the generated UUID.

 ## Who has access to the data?